puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

 Sets the desired permissions mode for config files.
-Values: A string, with permissions mode in symbolic or numeric notation.
+Valid values are: a string, with permissions mode in symbolic or numeric notation.

 Default value: $::apache::params::file_mode